 On occasion you may even want to point out times when plans were well-defined in advance but ultimately changed a lot when the actual work was in progress.
 This indicates the waste in planning too much up front and in constant task-switching.
 When done in conjunction with time-boxing this practice becomes a little easier.

-On a macro scale, when possible try to limit development to smaller chunks of end-to-end deliverables.
+On a macro scale, try to limit development to smaller chunks of end-to-end deliverables.
 In other words, deliver small things often all the way to completion as much as possible (e.g. to a staging environment).
-Then show the outcome and deliverable to stakeholders and customers, explaining that although the final product may not be done, this is specifically to get them something fast and gather feedback.
+Then show the outcome and deliverable to stakeholders and customers, explaining that although the final product may not be done, this is to get them something fast and gather feedback.

 7. Reflect on Learning